Expulsion of a foreigner from France

 Please note

-a minor may not be subject to expulsion.
+A minor cannot be subject to expulsion.
 However, he may be removed with his parents if they are both deported.

-In some cases, however, only the Minister of the Interior is responsible:
+In some cases, however, only the Minister of the Interior is competent, so it is calledministerial expulsion order (AME).
+These cases include:

-Except in cases of absolute urgency, the prefect or the interior minister must summon you before a commission before taking his decision.
+Except in cases of absolute urgency, the prefect of your department of residence or the minister of the interior must summon you before a commission before taking his decision.
+In Paris, the competent prefect is the police prefect.

 The following information shall be communicated to you:

-- You can present yourself alone or with advice (lawyer or any person of your choice)
+• Possibility of presenting yourself alone or assisted by a counsel (lawyer or any person of your choice)

-- You have the right to have your file disclosed and to present a defense
+• Right to communication of your file and to submit a defense

-When you or your lawyer request the postponement of the meeting for a legitimate reason, Comex extends this period by a maximum of one additional month.
+When you or your lawyer request the postponement of the meeting for a legitimate reason, Comex extends this period by a maximum of one additional month, starting from the decision granting the postponement.

 The opinion of Comex is communicated to you.
-It is also communicated to the prefect or interior minister and is not binding on them (they are not obliged to follow him).
+A report recording your explanations and the commission’s reasoned opinion is also sent to the prefect or the interior minister.
+This notice does not bind them in their decision (they are not obliged to follow it).

 Please note

-If an expulsion decision is taken, the foreigner is forcibly returned from France.
+If an expulsion decision is taken, the foreigner may be forcibly returned from France.
 The decision shall specify whether the expulsion is immediate or deferred with house arrest.

 Répondez aux questions successives et les réponses s’afficheront automatiquement